 Vivostat PRF Biological Glue

-Vivostat PRF is an autologous, bioabsorbable, bioactive, biological glue that is now available for various uses in modern knee surgery:
+Vivostat PRF (Platelet Rich Fibrin) is an autologous, bioabsorbable, bioactive, biological glue that is now available for various uses in modern knee surgery:

-- Autologous – means that the glue comes from the patient themselves (from the patient’s blood), and not from donors.
+- Autologous – means that the glue comes from the patient’s own blood, and not from donors.

 - Bioabsorbable – means that the glue just dissolves gradually with time (just like a normal blood clot).